Here’s a silly secret: I love budgeting travel… and I also think that most guides to creating a travel budget make it entirely too complicated.

 Our pretend couple has a $4000 travel budget, in total.

 Major Travel Expenses for Our Mock Paris Trip

 ($4000 total budget – $3060 major expenses) / 7 days = $134.28/day to spend, or $67.14/per person, per day.

-I would round those down to $92 or $46, both for the ease of math and a slightly conservative slant to the budget.
+I would round those down to $134 or $67, both for the ease of math and to build in a slightly conservative slant to the budget.

 Tips for Travel Budgeting

 If you’re a major foodie, skimping on dining probably isn’t going to work for you–and if you’re a SCUBA lover, suggesting you limit dives on a beach trip may sound miserable.

 Whatever your priorities are, focus on those and skimp on other areas, instead–even if other travelers consider the things you skip to be must-see sights.